Dan Feuerriegel

 Daniel Gregory Feuerriegel (born 29 October 1981) is an Australian actor who is based in Los Angeles, California, United States.
 He has acted in a number of Australian television series and first came to international notice with his role as a gladiator recruit "Agron" in the series Spartacus: Blood and Sand, Spartacus: Vengeance and Spartacus: War of the Damned.
-Since June 2021, he has appeared on the NBC Daytime soap opera, Days of Our Lives as EJ DiMera.
+Since June 2021, he has appeared on the NBC/Peacock soap opera, Days of Our Lives as EJ DiMera.

 Biography

-In 1998, Feuerriegel graduated from Villanova College, a Catholic college located in the Brisbane suburb of Coorparoo.
+In 1998, Feuerriegel graduated from Villanova College, a Roman Catholic college located in the Brisbane suburb of Coorparoo.
 He studied acting at the Queensland University of Technology in Brisbane.
 He graduated in 2002.